samuelinfantee/Vision-Language-Model-Kitchen-utensils-/README.md

 ### Quick start (Colab)
 1. Open a new Google Colab notebook.
 2. Paste the code from `sinfante_Intro_AI_p2_pt2 code.ipynb`.
-3. Run every code cell or click "Runtime" -> "Run all"
+3. Run all cells sequentially or select Runtime → Run all in the Colab menu.